makerdao/community/governance/votes/Executive vote - July 11, 2024.md

 ## Executive Summary

-If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
+If this executive proposal passes, the following **actions** will occur within the Maker Protocol:

 - **219,125 DAI** will be transferred to Aave as part of the Aave-SparkLend Revenue Sharing Agreement.
 - The Chainlink Keeper Network Treasury Address will be updated.